seelabs/scratch_docs/xls-xchainbridge.md

 ###### 2.1.2.1.3. `OtherChainSource`

 The account that must send the corresponding `XChainCommit` on the source chain.
-Since the destination may be specified in the `XChainCommit` transaction, if the `SourceAccount` wasn't specified another account to try to specify a different destination and steal the funds.
+The destination may be specified in the `XChainCommit` transaction, which means that if the `OtherChainSource` isn't specified, another account can try to specify a different destination and steal the funds.
 This also allows tracking only a single set of signatures, since we know which account will send the `XChainCommit` transaction.

 ###### 2.1.2.1.4. `SignatureReward`